dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 Dispatch  Determination

 One of the economic foundations for this system was based on the correct allocation of repair craftsmen.
 Repair craft were separated, by union rules, into three categories: central office, cable, and drop.
 CO craftsmen fixed problems inside the central office.
 Cable craftsmen fixed problems in the cable plant that connected the CO to the customer.
-Drop craftsmen fixed problems inside the customer’s premises, and in the lines connecting the external cable to that premises (the「drop」).
+Drop craftsmen fixed problems inside the customer's premises, and in the lines connecting the external cable to that premises (the「drop」).

 When a customer complained about a problem, our system could diagnose that problem and determine which kind of craftsman to dispatch.
 This saved the phone companies lots of money because incorrect dispatches meant delays for the customer and wasted trips for the craftsmen.